 Table 6-3 enumerates Significant prescribed drinking water threats through activities inventoried in the Belleville Intake Protection Zones (1 and 2) using the multi-step Water Quality Risk Assessment approach.
-One parcel was identified as having such Significant threats.
+One Seven parcels was were identified as having eight such potential Significant threats.
 The Property owner was contacted by telephone to discuss suspected activities that could be drinking water threats.
 Results from the phone survey were used to help enumerate the potential threats.
+Threats relate to the storage of snow, road salt, and fuel.
 A desktop threats enumeration exercise was conducted to determine if the amended areas would contribute new existing significant threats.
 It was determined that as the area is residential and the vulnerability score did not change, that no new threats exist in the amended area.